catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 .. _`OpenStack`: https://www.openstack.org/software/

-OpenStack gives you the ability to provision no more or less than what you need, by allowing you to change how much you're using quickly, easily, and automatically, through a variety of tools.
+OpenStack gives you the ability to provision no more or less than what you need, by allowing you to change how much you are using quickly, easily, and automatically, through a variety of tools.

 .. image:: assets/access_methods.png